-Small bathrooms often suffer from little or no space for storage.
+Small bathrooms often suffer from little or no space for storage, and can be the most challenging step in a small house storage overhaul.
 But there are compact, narrow, wall-hung and all sorts of other small bathroom storage solutions to keep everything from towels to toiletries in check.
 And, whether a space-saving built-in solution or a handy portable accessory is perfect for your space, even the smallest bathroom can be made serene and clutter-free with just a few clever finds and inventive ideas.

 1. Double-up baskets as furniture

 In a compact bathroom, every surface has the potential to be used as storage.
 So, choose a laundry basket to store clean towels and, if the lid is flat and sturdy enough, it can double up as a table top for your hand soap and towels, too.

 We like The Voyager Laundry Basket from Dunelm.

 If your bathroom lacks floor space, a tall, narrow unit will pack a punch in the storage department, without taking up much room.
 In fact, you’ll be surprised by just how much you can fit in it.

 The Ragrund shelving unit from Ikea (shown below, on the right) is just 33cm wide and will fit even the narrowest of gaps.

 3. Use shower walls for storage, too

 Whether you are renting (which makes drilling into tiles out of the question) or just don't want to make holes in your bathroom wall, there is an ingenious solution: stick on caddies.